BrenPatF/brenpatf.github.io/_posts/2024-07-07-opico-2_sql_solutions_for_generation.md

 ```
 Note that, in order to collect a new set of records into an array based on the prior set, we need to define two arrays and move the new set to the current array after each iteration.

-## 5 Conclusion
+## 6 Conclusion
 [&uarr; Contents](#contents)<br />

-In this article we have shown in an abstract way how recursive techniques may be used to generate sequences of items that can form the basis of solutions for larger problems involving constraints and value optimization.
+In the first article we showed in an abstract way how recursive techniques may be used to generate sequences of items that can form the basis of solutions for larger problems involving constraints and value optimization.

-In the next article we will demonstrate how these algorithms can be implemented using recursive SQL.
-We will go on to demonstrate how PL/SQL can be used to implement both recursive and iterative versions with embedded SQL.
+In this article we demonstrated how these algorithms can be implemented using recursive SQL.
+We also demonstrated how PL/SQL can be used to implement both recursive and iterative versions with embedded SQL, using either temporary tables or arrays for path storage.

-In the third article we will extend consideration beyond just the generation of sequences to optimization problems where we want to select sequences that maximize a value measure subject to constraints.
-This will follow a similarly mathematical approach for similar reasons.
+In the next article we will extend consideration beyond just the generation of sequences to optimization problems where we want to select sequences that maximize a value measure subject to constraints.
+This will follow a mathematical approach similar to the first article for similar reasons.

 - [OPICO 1-8: Optimization Problems with Items and Categories in Oracle](#list-of-articles)